berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 These words confirm the minor role Hufflepuff had in the Harry Potter stories and clearly state the major role JK.
 Rowling gave them in the Fantastic Beasts.
 This is assumption is supported by the fact that the place where the only Hufflepuff teacher teaches its course.
 The only Hufflepuff character that played a big role in the stories was Cedric Diggory who was killed in the same story as he was introduced.

-#### Characterbased sentiment analysis
+#### Character based sentiment analysis

 ![total_network](images/comm_sent/char_dist_Hufflepuff.png)
 ![total_network](images/comm_sent/comm_dist_Hufflepuff.png)
+**_Results_**: The character sentiment distribution on average is leaning towads the positive end with most characters from 0-05.
+The communities detectected obtain a neutral-positive average sentiment value.
+This can be connected to the stereotype set for Hufflepuff: a strong sense of justice, loyalty and patience.

+_The tables show the top words based on their TF-IDF values, for the happiest and saddest communities based on the VADER sentiment analysis._

-Filius Flitwick - Rowena Ravenclaw - Ravenclaw Wizard Duelling Champion
+**_Filius Flitwick - Rowena Ravenclaw - Ravenclaw Wizard Duelling Champion_**

 | Word   | TF-IDF score |
 |--------|--------------|